TheHonestHare/zkinder/README.md

 - unreachable pattern errors (if I feel like it)
 - more helper match predicates such as `partial`, `ref`,
 - safety check for ensuring a match only ever matches on one branch
-  - a new `matchMultiple` will basically act as how match is right now, as basically allowing `if let` from Rust

 ## Custom matchers:
 A custom matcher is any function of the form `fn (comptime type) Matcher`, where the input is the type it is being matched against. `bind(<name>)` and `__` are both custom matchers implementable you could just as easily implement